AndrewEllis93/Print-Tuning-Guide/articles/pa_em_oddities.md

 There are a few different things you can do:\
 *(in order of my preference)*
-1. Cover them up using single top perimeters (only available in SuperSlicer).
+- Cover them up using single top perimeters (only available in SuperSlicer).
-2. Live with them! (within reason).
+- Live with them! (within reason).
-3. Slowly increase your EM until the gaps are covered.
-Then, lower your top layer flow (`fill_top_flow_ratio` in SS) until your top surfaces look perfect again.
+    - Some corner gapping is just unavoidable when printing at speed, even with the "correct" pressure advance value, as evidenced in the above image.
+- Try lowering your pressure advance smooth time a little bit.
+    - Don't go too low.
+There are diminishing returns.
+I run 0.02-0.025.
+Direct drive can handle lower than bowden.
+Too low will cause extruder skipping during PA movements.
-4. Slow your perimeters down.
+- Slow your perimeters down.
 The faster you print, the more pronounced these PA imperfections become.
+- These technically work, but are not my favored approaches.
+Some choose to do these and live with the drawbacks, however:
+    - Lowering your pressure advance.
+This actually means running your PA *a bit too low* to force some extra material into the corners.
+        - **However, this can cause perimeter and top layer gapping.
+This likely also means having to overextrude a bit to compensate.
+Overextruding can affect dimensions and layer consistency.**
+    - Increasing your extrusion multiplier until the gaps are covered.
+Then, lower your top layer flow (`fill_top_flow_ratio` in SS) until your top surfaces look good again.
+        - **This likely also means overextruding a bit to compensate.
+Overextruding can affect dimensions and layer consistency.**

 ---